Products & Solutions

 - 100 Mbit/s

 The P-coding is used for transmitting data in EtherCAT P protocols.
-It manages to simultaneously supply data and voltages up to a power of 240 W.
+It manages to simultaneously supply data and voltages up to 240 W.

 - Typical application: Power connector for smaller devices